GitHubDragonFly/GitHubDragonFly.github.io/README.md

         - `material side`, `flatShading`, `random vertex colors` and `xtra smooth`
 - Memory handling should be good, relatively speaking:
   - With every next model loaded the previous model geometries / materials are being disposed of
-  - Viewers are webpages so it might be easier to refresh the whole page before loading the next model
+  - Viewers are webpages so it might be easier to just refresh the whole page before loading the next model
 - Desktop viewers should be usable on as low as 800 x 600 screen resolution:
   - Page zoom might need to be adjusted to keep controls uncluttered
   - There is a full-screen switching button which can also help or just use your browser shortcut keys
   - 640 x 480 screen resoultion should also work but might present a limited workspace and visibility
-  - Workaround for any low resolution is to use stripped down and mobile friendly viewers instead
+  - Workaround for any low desktop resolution is to use stripped down and mobile friendly viewers instead
 - Different [three.js](https://github.com/mrdoob/three.js) revisions are used throughout and with lots of customized code:
-  - Applicable to desktop usage - most viewers page title, when visible, should show what three.js revision is being used
+  - Applicable to desktop usage - the page title of most viewers, when visible, should show what three.js revision is being used
   - Most viewers currently use `importmap` and `module` imports:
     - If, for whatever reason, you might need a `non-module` version of three.js files then consider using the [Demoduler](https://boytchev.github.io/demoduler/) which might have some limitations
 - Error handling narrows down to showing the `ERROR!` message so check the console output for details